rajarsheem/libsdae-autoencoder-tensorflow/README.md

 # libsdae - Deep-Autoencoder & Denoising Autoencoder
-This is a very simple library for Stacked autoencoder and denoising AE.
+This library is based on Tensorflow 0.7.1.
+Hence, the latter is must.

 ### What is an Autoencoder, Stacked Autoencoder, Stacked Denoising AutoEncoder ?
 -> http://www.jmlr.org/papers/volume11/vincent10a/vincent10a.pdf